 - Hero Antagonist: In the commentary, Rich wanted to know if he could pull off a Lawful Good character who is an antagonist.
-Miko opposes the Order and hampers their progress, but she also helps the dirt farmers without hesitation, helps to organize an evacuation of the inn when the danger appears, goes back into the inn to make sure there were no stragglers, attacked them as harshly as she did because her information gathering had yielded information on their evil counterparts, their genuine bad behavior (the flumphs, Belkar's actions in the barbarian guild, the weasel thrown down the troll/ogre's gullet), and certain extenuating circumstances (the crown causing its wearer to register as strongly evil).
+Miko opposes the Order and hampers their progress, but she also helps the dirt farmers without hesitation, helps to organize an evacuation of the inn when the danger appears, goes back into the inn to make sure there were no stragglers, attacked the Order as harshly as she did because her information gathering had yielded information on their evil counterparts, their genuine bad behavior (the flumphs, Belkar's actions in the barbarian guild, the weasel thrown down the troll/ogre's gullet), and certain extenuating circumstances (the crown causing its wearer to register as strongly evil).
 Later on, she makes life difficult for the Order again by killing Shojo — but again, she did it because she genuinely believed she was in the right to do so.

-- Honor Before Reason: Subverted and Played Straight.
-In the battle with the ogres, she looked like she walked into the ogre camp and alerted the entire group in order to have a fair fight, but it was just an excuse to clump them all together so the spellcasters could nuke them more easily.
-However, when Belkar was raising havoc in Azure City dungeons, rather than call a host of troops to track him down, she let him goad her into fighting him on his terms.
+- Honor Before Reason: Played with.
+In the battle with the ogres, she looks like she walked into the ogre camp and alerted the entire group in order to have a fair fight, but it is just an excuse to clump them all together so the spellcasters can nuke them more easily.
+However, when Belkar is raising havoc in Azure City dungeons, rather than call a host of troops to track him down, she let him goad her into fighting him on his terms.

-Neat!
-It must be hard to fit all that on your business cards
+MitD: Neat!
+It must be hard to fit all that on your business cards, though.

 - Inspector Javert: For the entire Order.
 Borderline between Javert and Sympathetic Inspector Antagonist for Lord Shojo.
 She had him dead to rights, but went a bit Off the Rails in dealing with him.

 - In the Hood: Her initial appearance shows her wearing a traveler's hood, until her face is revealed during her first fight with the Order.
 This facilitates the Samus Is a Girl of her introduction.

 - Killed Off for Real: She's bisected, Xs for eyes, when Soon Kim's gate explodes.
 Tsukiko passes her over when looking for corpses to re-animate.
 She's not coming back, either resurrected or undead.